dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 When you remove the call to our `staff_nrf_get_pkts` the tests should still work.

+Roughly:
+  0. While the RX fifo is not empty, spin a loop pulling packets.
+  1. You can get the pipeid for the packet using the status field (page 59).
+Today, it should always be fore pipe 1.
+You should panic if not.
+  2. Read in the packet using `nrf_getn(n, NRF_R_RX_PAYLOAD, ...)`
+     and push it onto the `recvq`.
+  3. Clear the RX interrupt.

 You can see receive steps on Page 76, Appendix A, "Enhanced ShockBurst receive payload".